shader-slang/shader-slang.github.io/docs/reflection-api.md

 > TODO: Yong said, "Metal has argument buffer that behaves like a descriptor set in Vulkan, that is capable of holding different types of parameter bindings and can be populated beforehand", but I cannot figure out how to use it.

+> TODO: It is unclear of Metal supports "Array of descriptor" like HLSL does.
+When tried, I am getting compile errors.

 ```metal
 #include <metal_stdlib>
 using namespace metal;